-Facebook amps up ads oversight in response to 'Jew Haters'
+Facebook amps up ads oversight in response to 'Jew haters'

 Until recently, Facebook's mission statement was to make the world more open and connected.
 What the company probably didn't expect was that it would also become a breeding ground for hate.

-That's the issue the Silicon Valley internet behemoth is grappling with, following a ProPublica report last week that found marketers can target advertisements at people Facebook thinks are "Jew Haters."
-The revelations caused an uproar, sparking a debate about online ads, and tech company's responsibilities.
+That's the issue the Silicon Valley internet behemoth is grappling with, following a ProPublica report last week that found marketers were able to target advertisements at people categorized as "Jew haters."
+The revelations caused an uproar, sparking a debate about online ads and tech companies' responsibilities.

-On Wednesday, Sheryl Sandberg said Facebook is responding to these criticisms by increasing enforcement against hateful ads and also increasing oversight of the automated processes.
-This is important because, as many people theorize and Sandberg suggests, the automated systems that come up with ad targeting groups such as "mothers," "people who live in San Francisco" and "birders" was likely responsible for creating a "Jew Haters" category marketers could target advertising to.
+Facebook COO Sheryl Sandberg said the social network is responding to these criticisms by increasing enforcement against hateful ads and also increasing oversight of the automated processes.
+This is important because, as many people theorize and Sandberg suggests, the automated systems that come up with ad targeting groups such as "mothers," "people who live in San Francisco" and "birders" were likely responsible for creating a "Jew haters" category too.

 Finally, Sandberg said Facebook is also going to encourage people to alert the company about abuses of its ads system.